 What medicines do Ukrainians buy more often and why are their prices rising?

 According to the latest data, the demand for antidepressants in Ukraine has increased by 47% compared to previous years.
-This was the result of high levels of stress and psychological strain caused by war and social upheaval.
-Ukrainians began to turn more to psychiatrists and psychotherapists, as well as to buy medicines to ease their psycho-emotional state.
+This was a result of the high level of stress and psychological strain caused by the war and social upheavals.
+Ukrainians began to turn to psychiatrists and psychotherapists more often, as well as buy medications to alleviate their psycho-emotional state.

-Due to war, stress and seasonal diseases in Ukraine, the demand for mental health and its prevention has increased.
-As the analysts of the Liki24 service reported, this year the demand for antidepressants grew by 46%, and for vitamins - by 45.5%, compared to 2023.
+Due to war, stress, and seasonal illnesses, demand for mental health and prevention products has increased in Ukraine.
+According to analysts at the Liki24 service, this year the demand for antidepressants has increased by 46%, and for vitamins - by 45.5%, compared to 2023.

-It is noted that these categories have become the leaders of growth, traditionally yielding only to seasonal medicines for flu (50%), sore throat (48%) and colds (46%).
+It is noted that these categories have become growth leaders, traditionally second only to seasonal flu drugs (50%), sore throat (48%), and runny nose (46%).

-"Antidepressants overall are among the top 10 most popular drug groups by order volume since February 24, 2022, along with pain relievers, high blood pressure medications, joint and muscle pain medications, and sedatives," the study said.
+“Antidepressants are generally among the top 10 most popular drug groups by order volume as of February 24, 2022, along with painkillers, high blood pressure medications, joint and muscle pain medications, and sedatives,” the study says.

-According to Liki24, in 2024 Ukrainians increased their purchase of the following medicines:
+According to Liki24, in 2024, Ukrainians increased their purchases of the following medicines:

 Seasonal medicines